Anaerobic Digestion of Biomass and Using Silage as a Feedstock

 But, things have changed since then.
-Society was not as aware then as it is now that the earth’s stored fuel resources will one day run out, nor had they seen quite how fast the cost of traditional fuels would rise.
+Society was not as aware then as it is now that the earth’s stored fuel resources will one day run out.
+Nor had they foreseen quite how fast the cost of traditional fuels would rise.

 These are the reasons for the new interest in alternative renewable energy sources many of which are extremely under developed at present (for example Anaerobic Digestion).

 Renewable energy sources, other than small current contributions from tidal energy and nuclear energy, must ultimately use the stored energy of the sun through photosynthesis, instead of fossil energy.

-Man is searching for alternatives to using stored energy from fossil fuels. and in so doing has come up with the concept of the “anaerobic digestion of biomass”.
+Man is searching for alternatives to using stored energy from fossil fuels, and in so doing has come up with the concept of the “anaerobic digestion of biomass”.
 The scale of using biomass is significant: